 Ventura College is a comprehensive college that has been in continuous operation since 1925.
-Over 13,000 students actively pursue a wide range of academic opportunities for degrees, certificates, proficiency awards, and basic skills for transfer to four-year colleges and universities (ER 2: Fall 2015 and Spring 2015 Class Schedule).
+Students actively pursue a wide range of academic opportunities for degrees, certificates, proficiency awards, and basic skills for transfer to four-year colleges and universities, job training, career advancement, personal enrichment, and lifelong learning (ER 2: Fall 2015 and Spring 2015 Class Schedule).
+Over the past three years, student enrollment at has remained relatively stable with a slight decline.